vippermaeglin/self-driven-car-nd/P5 - Vehicle Detection/writeup_report.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-Notebook In[]: First I fed the LinearSVC model with the extracted features using default settings, the trained model had accuracy of 99.35% on test data.
+Notebook In[5]: First I fed the LinearSVC model with the extracted features using default settings, the trained model had accuracy of 99.35% on test data.
 Then the trained model and parameters used for training were saved to pickle files to be further used by vehicle detection pipeline.

 ### Sliding Window Search